Loaded Baked Potato with Crispy Chicken Fingers and Southern Gravy

 My gravy recipe is based on one I found on Uncle Jerry’s Kitchen Blog.
 It is super simple, and also, apparently, quite traditionally Southern.
 He got in a heap of trouble for making gravy without bacon fat and had to attempt to stave off the pitchfork wielding populace by giving a tried and true Mamma’s kitchen kind of gravy recipe.
 Since I’d never made it before, I needed some guidance.
 I added a bit of hot sauce because I am a spicy senorita, but you can skip it if you’re not a fan of the extra kick.
 So, a big ol’ thank you to Jerry for sending me on the gravy-train.
 (Omg… yes, I just did that.
 Quite possibly the dumbest pun ever).

-So… if you’re ever thinking maybe you’d want to off your husband in a totally loving and not at all messy way, or if you just have a hankering for a loaded baked potato but want to jazz it up a bit, give this a try.
-So yum!
+So… if you’re ever thinking maybe you’d want to off your husband in a totally loving and not at all messy way, or if you just have a hankering for a loaded baked potato but want to jazz it up a bit, head on over to the recipe right here.

 And let me know your favorite loaded baked potato combinations.
 I feel like it is an oft over-looked main dish, and after this, I am definitely not going to ignore them as a complete meal option.

-- Bacon fat (save bacon to top potatoes with) 5 tbsp
+- 5 TBSP rendered bacon fat (save bacon to top potatoes with)

 - salt and pepper to taste